bakpakin/Fennel/reference.md

 ### `.` table lookup

 Looks up a given key in a table.
-Multiple arguments will index repeatedly.
+Multiple arguments will perform nested lookup.

 Example: `(. mytbl myfield)`